 BackgroundJosh joined Newcastle Law School as a Teaching Fellow in September 2016.
 He graduated in Law from Homerton College, Cambridge in 2009 .
 After a period of time working in Widening Participation and Outreach as Schools Liaison Officer for Selwyn College, Cambridge, he returned to Law and took his LLM in International Development Law and Human Rights from the University of Warwick in 2012.
-He began work on his PhD at University College, Durham in 2013 under the supervision of Prof. Deryck Beyleveld and Prof. Shaun Pattinson.
+He was awarded his PhD in 2018, having undertaken study at University College, Durham under the supervision of Prof. Deryck Beyleveld and Prof. Shaun Pattinson.

 - LAW3032 - Legal Theory